kozmoai/glent-deploy-aws/website/docs/techdocs/process.md

 ```

 :::note
 If we configured the environment with *"Requires approval"*, the pipeline that pushes code changes will halt until an approval is granted.
-This is useful in cases where we want supervision of what changes are prglentgated to a sensitive environment.
+This is useful in cases where we want supervision of what changes are prkozmogated to a sensitive environment.
 Additional security controls can also be implemented.
 :::